sparkflows/sparkflows-docs/docs/aws/emr-livy/livy-connection.rst

    :alt: livy
    :width: 60%

-3. Update below parameter as per your Configurations
+4. Additional parameter as per your environment

-Once you Selected ''Connection Type & Groups'', Add the Connection parameters needed.
+Once you Selected Connection Type & Groups, add the additonal Connection parameters needed.

 For GENERAL tab :